-For use with Video images the above LUT needs to be converted to expect image that are Video, not Log based.
+For use with video images, where the LUT is not applying a gamma or gamut conversion, the above LUT needs to be converted to expect image that are video, not Log based.

 There are different approaches to this, with the most obvious being to use the LUT Adjustment Prepend Log -> Vid process.
-However, this conversion is technically accurate, which is not what we always want, and in this case is not what we want...
+However, while such a conversion is technically accurate for this example, it is not always what we want, and in this case is definitely not what we want...

 The first thing to realise is what we really need to do is remove most of the log based Contrast, as TV Legal material already has the maximum contrast available burnt to it, but we also need to keep a bit of the film contrast Look & Feel.

 With this in mind, we need to Invert the contrast component of the Film Log LUT, so that the inverted data can be subtracted from the Log Film Look LUT.
 And the first step is to convert the 3D LUT into a 1D LUT, so only the contrast data is contained within the LUT, and no colourimetry data.

 Using LUT Adjustment/Filters/Grey Blend, with Low On 0, and Hi On 1, will convert the 3D LUT into a 1D LUT.
 With the LUT converted into a 1D format all the colourimetry data is stripped out, leaving just the contrast information.

 This 1D LUT can then be inverted using LUT Adjustment/maths/Invert.

 Within ColourSpace there are many different ways to reach any end result.